-In addition to the weekly didactics and seminars, Fellows will have access to free Continuing Education forensic trainings (e.g., Grand Rounds at Twin Valley Behavioral Health), as well as paid trainings (e.g., Annual Forensic Conference) in the state of Ohio.
-If desired, Fellows may attend national trainings and workshops, such as those offered by the ABFP, American Psychology-Law Society (AP-LS), and the Ohio Psychological Association (OPA).
+In addition to the weekly seminars, Fellows will have access to free Continuing Education forensic trainings (e.g., Grand Rounds at Twin Valley Behavioral Health), as well as paid trainings (e.g., Annual Forensic Conference) in the state of Ohio.
+If desired, Fellows may attend national trainings and workshops, such as those offered by the American Academy of Forensic Psychology (AAFP), the American Psychology-Law Society (AP-LS), and the Ohio Psychological Association (OPA).
 Fellows are offered an education stipend and administrative leave days to assist with the time and cost of these opportunities (see "Stipend and Benefits" below).